10 common questions about CGMs and glucose biosensors answered

 For example, you may find that the mid-morning energy slump is just a blood-sugar crash following the spike caused by your morning bagel.
 Or that your afternoon anxiety results from very high glucose from lunch.

-6. Are CGMs accurate?
+6. Are the devices accurate?

 A recent study showed that more than 93% of US adults have at least one marker of metabolic dysfunction.
 More than a third of adults have prediabetes, and 84% don’t even know it.
 High blood sugar is related to 8 of the top 10 leading causes of death in the US.
 So paying attention to metabolic health is not only for data-obsessed biohackers.